x

 How are carbon credits generated?

-Carbon credits are generated through activities or projects that reduce or remove carbon emissions from the atmosphere.
+Carbon footprint credits are generated through activities or projects that reduce or remove carbon emissions from the atmosphere.

 For example, a reforestation or nature-restoration project that plants trees or protects existing forests can receive carbon credits for the CO2 removed from the atmosphere by trees that absorb carbon during photosynthesis.